 - Watch your posture.
 Try to keep your back and shoulders straight when walking and sitting.

-Tension headaches can usually be treated by taking over-the-counter pain relievers.
-These include ibuprofen (brand names: Advil, Motrin), aspirin, and naproxen (brand name: Aleve).
+Tension headaches can usually be treated by taking over-the-counter (OTC) pain relievers.
+These include ibuprofen (brand names: Advil, Motrin), acetaminophen (brand name: Tylenol), and naproxen (brand name: Aleve).
 If these medicines don’t seem to help, talk to your family doctor about other options.
 There are pain relievers that combine caffeine or sedatives and even prescription medicines that might help.

 Do not give aspirin for headache treatment to children under the age of 15.
 It can cause Reye’s syndrome, a rare disorder children can get when recovering from an illness.